 Latest updates on traveling to Finland

-On 7 January, the Finnish Government decided to extend the restrictions on entry into Finland until 9 February 2021.
-This applies to Schengen countries, non-Schengen EU countries and the United Kingdom.
+The Finnish Government decided to extend the restrictions on entry into Finland until 27 June 2021.

-Free leisure travel to Finland allowed from 6 countries
+Leisure travel to Finland possible from 9 countries

 Restrictions will be lifted for residents of China and for Hong Kong and Macao Special Administrative Regions who are traveling from these regions to Finland, provided that reciprocity is confirmed by the Council of the European Union.
 At the moment only essential travel (not leisure) is possible from China and for Hong Kong and Macao Special Administrative Regions to Finland.